kevL/yata/ReadMe.txt

                  quoted Yata will add the quotes and issue a notice that the text has been changed if "true"; otherwise Yata will add double-quotes without bothering the user.
+             (8) when applying celltext that does not have whitespace but is double-quoted Yata will clear the quotes if "clearquotes=true" and issue a notice that the text has been changed if "true";
+                 otherwise Yata will clear the quotes without bothering the user.

 The dirpresets appear on the File menu (if specified) and are a quick way to show an open-file-dialog at your frequently used directory(s).